reedwards/load-index-full-text-eads-into-Primo/README.md

 **Our Process**: Currently, I follow this process for loading our EADs into Primo:

-> <ol><li> Receive notification from our Special Collections Cataloging Manager or our Institutional Archives Cataloger that new EADs have been added or updated.
+>1.
+Receive notification from our Special Collections Cataloging Manager or our Institutional Archives Cataloger that new EADs have been added or updated.
 (We have a shared spreadsheet that they update via our Enterprise Box.com account, which lists all our accession numbers for our published finding aids and the corresponding Alma MMSID for the MARC21 descriptive records that we have in Alma.
-We set this up this way, so we can keep track of new and updated EADs and also for future automated purposes, should we get our python script working to automatically inject our EAD IDs with identifier attributes, which contain the EADs corresponding Alma MMSIDs (all the EADs have an “identifier” attribute in the <eadid> element, which contains the MMSID from Alma for the corresponding MARC21 record; the identifier attribute is used by Primo to dedup the incoming EAD in the pipe with the Alma MARC21 record already published in Primo.</li>
+We set this up this way, so we can keep track of new and updated EADs and also for future automated purposes, should we get our python script working to automatically inject our EAD IDs with identifier attributes, which contain the EADs corresponding Alma MMSIDs (all the EADs have an “identifier” attribute in the <eadid> element, which contains the MMSID from Alma for the corresponding MARC21 record; the identifier attribute is used by Primo to dedup the incoming EAD in the pipe with the Alma MARC21 record already published in Primo.

 > 2. Manually transfer the processed EADs on a separate server to my machine via FileZilla (On my machine, I have all of our approximately 400 plus EADs archived and they all have identifier an “identifier” attribute in the <eadid> element, which contains the MMSID from Alma for the corresponding MARC21 record; for the initial load, I had to insert the “identifier” attribute in the <eadid> element manually for all the 400 plus EADs)